trite/trite.io-content/posts/2022/2022-01-18_python-type-checking.md

 * TypeVar to declare generic types, has no purpose other than type checking https://docs.python.org/3/library/typing.html#typing.TypeVar
 * Expand on this post: https://ncik-roberts.github.io/posts/pep622.html
   - Looks like Python treats the pipe in pattern matching as fully separating patterns, meaning each must implement the same guard if they all want to use it.
-  - A better approach for this might be to remove the guard from the pattern matching portion of the code and add a direct if into the execution portion, then all guards should follow it.
+  - A better approach for this might be to remove the guard from the pattern matching portion of the code and add a direct if into the execution portion.
 Need to mess around with this.